-- All parameters and assumptions for the Austin Chalk Aquifer are described in AA 10-26 MAG (Thorkildsen and Backhouse, 2011a) and for the Buda Limestone in AA 10-27 MAG (Thorkildsen and Backhouse, 2011b).
-Both reports assumed a planning period from 2010 to 2060. - The Austin Chalk Aquifer in Uvalde County is in a state of dynamic equilibrium and the 2008 estimated pumpage of 2,935 acre-feet (Green and others, 2009) achieves the adopted desired future condition.

-- The Buda Limestone Aquifer in Uvalde County is in a state of dynamic equilibrium and the 2008 estimated pumpage of 758 acre-feet (Green and others, 2009) achieves the adopted desired future condition. - Conditions are physically possible across the management area and a waterlevel decline of 0 feet is uniform across the aquifer(s).
+- All parameters and assumptions for the Austin Chalk Aquifer are described in Aquifer Assessment 10-26 MAG (Thorkildsen and Backhouse, 2011a) and for the Buda Limestone in Aquifer Assessment 10-27 MAG (Thorkildsen and Backhouse, 2011b).
+Both reports assumed a 50-year planning period from 2010 to 2060. - The Austin Chalk Aquifer in Uvalde County is in a state of dynamic equilibrium and the 2008 estimated pumpage of 2,935 acre-feet per year (Green and others, 2009) achieves the adopted desired future condition. - The Buda Limestone Aquifer in Uvalde County is in a state of dynamic equilibrium and the 2008 estimated pumpage of 758 acre-feet per year (Green and others, 2009) achieves the adopted desired future condition. - Conditions are physically possible across the management area and a water-level decline of 0 feet is uniform across the aquifer(s).

-Freshwater Edwards (Balcones Fault Zone) Aquifer
+Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer